1 Crew Vehicle per Runner

 Aid Station Accessibility (for Crew)

 About 1 mile past the turn-off from the canyon road, you will reach the end of pavement.
-You must stop and park near the gate and walk up the road 1/4 mile to the aid station.
-You can’t park right at the Aid Station as there is limited parking there.
+You may be asked to stop and park near the gate and walk up the road 1/4 mile to the aid station.
+We can’t park everyone at the Aid Station as there is limited parking there.
 Don’t block the road.
+There are usually cows roaming around too, so watch out.

 Right Hand Fork (Mile 37): (New for 2022 – Limited Crew Only)